The past

 Records show that there have been bells at this church as far back as 1586: calling people to church services, letting people rejoice in couples getting married, and saying farewell to loved ones as they depart this earth.

-Four of our bells were cast in 1811.
-Originally rung from the ground floor, in 1833 they were moved higher up in the tower.
-Two further bells were added in 1894 and two recast in 1953.
+Four of our original bells were cast in 1811 and were first rung from the ground floor, but in 1833 they were moved higher up in the tower.
+Two further bells were added in 1894 and two more recast bells in 1953.

 So North Curry’s bells are a traditional part of the village, and not just for churchgoers: the bells are heard by all, most often in the church clock chimes, which sound every quarter, day and night.